DUTTA007/AI-Financial-Agent-POC/README.md

 # 🤖 Multi-Agent Financial Assistant

 A **Proof of Concept (POC)** demonstrating how AI agents work together for financial analysis and web search.
+You can check it out on https://ai-financial-agent-poc.streamlit.app/ (The backend is not deployed so it might not run all the time but you can see how the UI looks like)

 > **Note**: This is a demonstration project to showcase AI agent capabilities and workflows.